pdscomp/arsc_remote/README.md

 arsc_remote was meant to be a set of tools that makes using the hpcmp krb and ssh bundles for *nix (Windows is pretty easy as-is if you don't want X- tunneling) less of a pain to use.
-Ironically, it instead turned out to be a small handfull of tools combined with a README that describes how I set everything up for myself.
+As fate would have it, however, it instead turned out to be a small handfull of tools combined with a README that describes how I set everything up for myself.
 My goal is to describe how to get everything rolling with the least amount of heartache.

 ##TODO:##